-Less than four thousand people populate Zagori today making it one of the less populated areas in Greece.
-Many of these villages hold no more than ten people in an ordinary day and come back to life only in summers and weekends.
+Today, less than four thousand people populate Zagori, making it one of the less populated areas in Greece.
+Many of these villages hold no more than ten people in an ordinary day and come back to life only during summers and weekends.
 On the one hand, it is sad to witness the decline of this once upon powerful state.
 On the other it is the reason why it is relative touristically undeveloped and so well preserved.

-The fact that up to 1974 everybody who lived in Vradeto—the highest village of Zagori, had to walk for an hour just to get to the nearest road is indicative.
-This isolation and serenity is what makes this place so rare and seductive.
+The fact that until 1974 everybody who lived in Vradeto—the highest village of Zagori, had to walk for an hour just to get to the nearest road is indicative.
+This place’s isolation and serenity is what makes it so rare and seductive.
 You can’t find this easily anymore.

-The villages share some very interesting characteristics.
+The villages share some very interesting characteristics, some typical for Greece and some not.
 Every single one has a central square with a plane tree.
 This is no accident.
 People always started building around this specific kind of tree because of the water spring that is always present nearby.
-The first buildings were usually the school, a church and the kafeneion (coffee shop) which was the place that men gathered to socialize.
-A fountain was also around, for women to get water and socialize while waiting for their mud-made pots to fill up.
+The first buildings raised were usually a school, a church and the kafeneion (coffee shop) which was the place that men gathered to socialize.
+Not far, a fountain was always built for women to get water and socialize while waiting for their mud-made pots to fill up.

 Kapesovo village has more dogs and cats than residents

-Houses were built from stone and so were their eloquent roofs on which rows of limestone slabs were placed in a way that helped the water flow downwards without getting inside.
-This kind of building helped the villages to be integrated with their surroundings and stay less visible to robbers from afar.
-It also kept the buildings standing through the centuries with just a little bit of maintenance.
-Today the law doesn’t allow for any kind of alteration or destruction and this architect is considered a national treasure.
+The houses in Zagori are made from stone including their eloquent roofs on which rows of limestone slabs are placed in a way that cause water to flow downwards without getting inside.
+This kind of building has helped the villages to be integrated with their surroundings, and in the past, to stay less visible to robbers from afar.
+It has also kept them standing through the centuries with just a little bit of maintenance.
+Today, the law doesn’t allow for any kind of alterations or demolitions and the local architecture is considered a national treasure.

 Megalo Papingo under the towers of Astraka

-Another distinctive architectural element of the region is its stone-built bridges.
-The villages are connected with small trails through the forests and over rivers and streams.
-For this, over a hundred and sixty arched bridges were built by master builders through the centuries.
-Stone by stone from the rock that the land had to offer.
-The builders where working not based on scientific knowledge but on intuition and experience they had acquired while working next to older builders.
-First they constructed wooden scaffolds in the shape of the arch they would build.
-Then the first stones called tholites were placed after been carved and tapered by the craftsmen in order to shape the arch and transfer the weight to the foundations.
-The last stone called kleidi (key) would jam everything in place.
+Another distinctive architectural element of the region is the stone-built bridges.
+The villages are connected with small trails through the forests over rivers and streams.
+For this, more than a hundred and sixty arched bridges were built by master builders in the course of many centuries.
+Stone by stone from the rock that the land had to offer, the builders where working not based on scientific knowledge but intuition and experience that they had acquired while working next to older builders.
+First they constructed wooden scaffolds in the shape of the arch they wanted to build.
+Then, the first stones called tholites were placed after been carved and tapered by the craftsmen in order to shape the arch and transfer the weight to the foundations.
+The last stone called kleidi (key) jammed everything in place.
 More layers of stone followed on top.
-If all went right, after the removal of the scaffolds the bridge would remain intact.
-Sometimes it didn’t and that created many superstitions about them.
-One of the most known was that women who miscarried would go on top of a bridge, and push a stone into the water as revenge to the river which was a symbol of fertility.
-Today less than a hundred of these bridges are still standing.
+If everything went right, after the removal of the scaffolds the bridge would remain intact.
+Sometimes it didn’t, and for this, many superstitions were created about them.
+One of the most famous is about women who happened to miscarry.
+They would go on top of a bridge, and push a stone into the water to take revenge from the river which was considered a symbol of fertility.
+Today less than a hundred of these magnificent bridges are still standing.

 Kalogeriko is the most iconic bridge of Zagori

-As in every corner of Greece, food here is of paramount importance.
-All over Zagori they produce their own dairy products which are of the highest quality and so are their local meats from cattle, goat and sheep.
-Pies are a local delicacy.
-Usually made from corn flour; they are produced in great variety.
-Cheese pie, mushroom pie, chicken pie and blatsaria—a crispy pie made of local greens are just a few of them.Mushrooms and truffles are also plentiful in the forests and widely used.
-From fruits, very common is the use of crana (cornus mas) which they use to make home-made delicious marmalade and liqueur.
+As in the rest of Greece, food in Zagori is of paramount importance.
+All over the region, people produce their own dairy products which are of the highest quality as is the local meat from cattle, goat and sheep.
+Pies are another loca delicacy.
+Usually made from corn flour and produced in great variety.
+Cheese pie, mushroom pie, chicken pie, and blatsaria (a crispy pie made of local greens) are just a few of them.Mushrooms and truffles are also plentiful in the forests and widely used.
+From fruits, very common is the use of crana (cornus mas/berry) which is used to make delicious home-made marmalade and liqueur.

 Zagori was in my sights for a long time.
-It was calling me through photographs and people who had been there and were ineffectively trying to describe it, but failed and settled by describing their awe instead.
-Its spell was in them.
+It was calling me through photographs and people who had been there and ineffectively tried to describe it but couldn’t, and settled by describing their awe instead.
+I could see its spell on them.